 Irresponsible Breeding Awareness

-Have you ever stumbled across a picture of an all-white Dachshund, or Dachshund with extremely unique markings that is labeled as “amazing” or “rare”?
+Have you ever stumbled across a picture of an all-white Dachshund, or Dachshund with extremely unique markings that are labeled as “amazing” or “rare”?
 You may notice scrolling through the comments that Dachshund owners point out the irresponsible breeding of “double dapples” to achieve these genetic traits.
 For those that are unaware of what that means, we are about to clarify it for you…

-As beautiful as they may be, these dogs are most likely a result of unsafe breeding, and are prone to health risks.
+As beautiful as they may be, these dogs are most likely a result of unsafe breeding and are prone to health risks.

-What is Double Dapple?
+What Is Double Dapple?